mkpoli/aintools-discord/README.md

 #### With Docker
 1. Install and Setup Docker
-2. Run the bot with `docker compose up`
+2. Run the bot with `docker compose up -d`

 #### Without Docker